ppromerojr/react-library-boilerplate/README.md

 ## Running

-To start the documentation where you can show case the elements from lib:
+To start the documentation where you can show case the elements from dist:

 `yarn dev`